LRCFS/lrcfs-file-renamer/readme.md

 ## **There are problems with your metadata**

 ### **Filename Capitalisation/Accent Errors**
-The LRCFS File Renamer will do its best to try and notify you if file names do not exactly match how you reference them in your meta metadata.
+The LRCFS File Renamer will do its best to try and notify you if file names do not exactly match how you reference them in your metadata.

 If you receive the following error ensure that all the files listed in your metadata exactly match the naming (including capitalisation) of the file on your computer.